practable/manifest-aws/README.md

 Current operating procedure is to
 0. run `serve.sh`
-0. issue `s` and copy the datetime
-0. in a separate terminal, `date -d @xxxxx` where xxxx is the datetime (remember the `@`!)
-0. if there are no current bookings, then proceed (ok to proceed if the latest booking is your own and you can see there are no other bookings in the system - that is out of scope for this repo though).
+0. issue `s` and check the `last_booking_ends` date/time. if there are no current bookings, then proceed (ok to proceed if the latest booking is your own and you can see there are no other bookings in the system - that is out of scope for this repo though).
 If there date is more than 1 minute into the future, then it is a human booking, else it is just a spinner demo booking.
 You can ignore the spinner demo bookings for this purpose.
 0. open the booking page for the group you are modifying, e.g. [everyone](https://book.practable.io) and check it is alright, before you start.
 0. use `r` to delete all existing manifest entries, confirm with `yes`
 0. use `u` to upload your (tested) manifest, confirm with `y`